-notes towards becoming a spill, the new installation by Shikeith at Atlanta Contemporary, curated by Aaron Levi Garvey of Long Road Projects restructures space and slows time.
+notes towards becoming a spill, a new installation by Shikeith at Atlanta Contemporary curated by Aaron Levi Garvey of Long Road Projects, restructures space and slows time.
 This installation evokes both the material and the immaterial to create a vacuum where the healing of Black men is possible.

 TK Smith sat down with Shikeith to talk about the installation before it closes at Atlanta Contemporary Art Center on April 21, 2019.
 Their conversation has been edited for publication.